jianguoz/Few-Shot-Intent-Detection/README.md

 ## Intent detection datasets

 We process data based on previous published resources, all the data are in the same format as [DNNC](https://github.com/jianguoz/DNNC-few-shot-intent).
-The data could be loaded through [code](https://github.com/jianguoz/DNNC-few-shot-intent/blob/ea6f39a225d62f87c05f3628206b06dcaeb56f01/models/utils.py#L123).

 | Dataset      	| Description  | #Train | #Valid | #Test 	|  Processed Data Link|